ethan-hunt-007/newsSitesCrawl/README.md

 # newsSitesCrawl
 Crawls some specified news sites for a particular name and checks for others people's name in the scraped data.

+***This PROJECT was made during my internship at Indian Institute of Management-Calcutta.

 Import the functions in the news_bot.py and call them with required name to query in those news sites.
 Some sites have been crawled using requests and others with selenium.